Our Top Ten Most Asked Questions!

 How much do your pups cost?

-Buying a Puppy page.Our pups are offered for $3,500.
-This includes HST, spay/neuter, vet check, first vaccines and microchip.
+Buying a Puppy page.Our pups are offered for $3,750.
+This includes HST, vet check, first vaccines, microchip, as well a reimbursement of up to $200 toward the cost of spay/neuter, which must be completed before 7 months of age.
 Find out all the details on our

 Can we come visit the pups?